DanialNavari/Python/Assignment-26/README.md

 ```

-> [!NOTE]
+## Name.py :
-> Name.py : writing the first letter of the first name with the Cv2 library
+> writing the first letter of the first name with the Cv2 library
 ### ![Global time](./images/name.jpg)
 ```
 bg_cvt[100:200, 100:110] = 0